 - What does it mean when your pancreas levels are high?

-- What does it mean if your liver levels are high?
+- What does it mean if your liver enzymes are high?

-- What does it mean when your cortisol levels are low?
+- What does it mean when your hormones are high?

 - What does it mean when your whitecells are high?

 - What does it mean when t3 levels are high for thyroid?